markqvist/NomadNet/README.md

 # Run the client
 nomadnet

+# Or alternatively run as a daemon, with no user interface
+nomadnet --daemon

+# List options
+nomadnet --help
 ```

 The first time the program is running, you will be presented with the guide section, which contains all the information you need to start using Nomad Network.